 Product marketing tie-ins at varying price points give fans ample opportunity to connect with the brand and expand its reach.
-Like Sith Lord Sheev Palpatine, Star Wars has done a masterful job of casting its threads into every corner of the retail universe: Clothing and merchandise that span an array of price points can be purchased at big box chains like Walmart and Target as well as online through boutique shops like Loungefly and Pandora.
-Licensing deals with popular brands like LEGO and Hasbro expand the reach of the brand, boosting its influence and staying power.
+Like Sith Lord Sheev Palpatine, Star Wars has done a masterful job of casting its threads into every corner of the retail universe.
+The company has clothing and merchandise that span an array of price points.
+Additionally, this merchandise is available for purchase at big box chains like Walmart and Target as well as online through boutique shops like Loungefly and Pandora.
+Plus, licensing deals with popular brands like LEGO and Hasbro expand the reach of the brand.
+These deals boost its influence and staying power.

-Disney theme parks create the ultimate advantage in providing immersive experiences that allow fans to literally step into the worlds they create on screen.
-In Galaxy’s Edge, guests can fly the Millennium Falcon, fight the First Order in Rise of the Resistance, drink blue milk and build their own lightsabers.
+Disney theme parks create the ultimate advantage in providing immersive experiences.
+These parks allow fans to literally step into the worlds they create on screen.
+In Galaxy’s Edge, guests can fly the Millennium Falcon or fight the First Order in Rise of the Resistance.
+They can also drink blue milk and build their own lightsabers.
 With a Marvel-themed lands in the works, Disney has unlimited opportunities to draw the connection fans start with its content on screen into the real world.